 - Pig Scratching FAQs

 Gus is my adorable mini pig; he lives mainly indoors with my family when we are home.
 He is quite a spoiled little piggy and has his own room just outside our kitchen, where he sleeps at night.

-About four nights ago, I noticed that Gus had the sniffles.
+About four nights ago, I noticed that Gus had sniffles and was frequently scratching.
 Shortly after that, he started rubbing himself against my furniture and trying to scratch at what appeared to be an itchy spot.
 I didn’t pay much attention at first, as pigs enjoy a good scratch from time to time.
 However, I saw that this insistent itch started driving Gus crazy.